-The discovery at the LHC of a new particle with mass ~ 125 GeV and with properties compatible with those of the SM Higgs boson concludes decades of intense experimental and theoretical work to uncover the mechanism of electroweak symmetry breaking and mass generation.
-It has put the final piece of the SM in place and exhibits another - possibly the greatest ever - triumph of the SM, as not only does the SM predict the Higgs couplings to the SM fermions and bosons, but it also constrains the Higgs boson to be light compared to its unitarity bound of roughly the order of 1 TeV order as demonstrated in Section 2.2.
+The discovery at the LHC of a new particle with mass $\sim 125$ GeV and with properties compatible with those of the Standard Model (SM) Higgs boson concludes decades of intense experimental and theoretical work to uncover the mechanism of electroweak symmetry breaking and mass generation.
+It has put the final piece of the SM in place and exhibits another - possibly the greatest ever - triumph of the SM, as not only the SM predicts the Higgs couplings to the SM fermions and bosons, but it also constrains the Higgs boson to be light compared to its unitarity bound of roughly the order of 1 TeV order as demonstrated in Section 2.2.

 In view of this discovery, all fundamental parameters of the SM are known allowing, for the first time, to overconstrain the SM at the electroweak scale and evaluate its validity.
-In this chapter we shall review an update of the SM fit to electroweak precision data and present its consequences regarding the potential existence of new physics.
-The second part is devoted to addressing two important topical issues: the stability of the electroweak vacuum and the hierarchy problem.
-Both are crucial for motivating many of the ideas regarding physics beyond the SM.
-At the end, implications of updated Higgs precision studies for new physics will be discussed.
+In this chapter we shall first review an update of the SM fit to electroweak precision data and present its consequences regarding the potential existence of new physics.
+The second part includes a discussion of the stability of the electroweak vacuum, a possibly crucial issue, and a review of the hierarchy problem, which motivates many of the ideas regarding physics beyond the SM.
+At the end, the implications of updated Higgs precision studies on new physics will be discussed.